10 Alternative Financing Solutions Instead of a Business Loan

 Negatives

 • Eligibility requirements: Startups may not qualify for a working capital advance.
-For example, with Backd, applicants must have business credit, a brick-and-mortar address based in the U.S., and at least one year in operation to qualify.
+For example, with Backd, applicants must have established business credit, a brick-and-mortar address based in the U.S., and at least one year in operation to qualify.

-• Frequent repayments: You will often need to make repayments daily, weekly, or semi-monthly payments, which means that working capital advances are best for businesses that have an expected cash flow injection for paying back what they borrowed.
+• Frequent repayments: You will often need to make daily, weekly, or semi-monthly payments, which means that working capital advances are best for businesses that have an expected cash flow injection for paying back what they borrowed.

 • Potential for over-reliance: Some businesses may rely too heavily on funding from working capital advances, particularly when used for long-term projects